RetroRenting: An Online Policy for Service Caching at the Edge

 \section{Conclusions and Future Work}

-In this work, we focus on designing online strategies for service caching on edge computing platforms.
+In this work, we focus on designing online strategies for service hosting on edge computing platforms.
 We show that the widely used and studied TTL policies do not perform well in this setting.
-This is because, on a miss, TTL fetches the data and code needed to run the service and caches it on the edge server, whereas, for low request arrival rates and/or high fetch cost, it is more efficient to forward all requests to the back-end server.
+This is because, on a miss, TTL fetches the data and code needed to run the service and hosts it on the edge server, whereas, for low request arrival rates and/or high fetch cost, it is more efficient to forward all requests to the back-end server.

-In addition, we propose an online caching policy named RR.
-Via analysis for adversarial and i.i.d. stochastic arrivals and simulations for synthetic and trace-based arrival processes, we show that RR performs well for a wide array of request arrival processes.
+In addition, we propose an online policy named RR.
+Via analysis for adversarial and stochastic settings and simulations for synthetic and trace-based arrivals, rent costs, we show that RR performs well for a wide array of request arrival processes and rent cost sequences.